90 Common Medical School Interview Questions

 Your motivation

 Motivation questions are another part of any interview.
-Universities want to ensure their applicants have the drive to become a doctor, and that they are a good fit for their programmes.
+Universities want to ensure that their applicants have the drive to become doctors and are a good fit for their programmes.

 By asking you some of the following questions, you will get the chance to explain why you want to become a doctor.